Mohamed-Shebita/quantum-bookstore/README.md

 # 📚 Quantum Bookstore using Java

-This repository contains the implementation of the Quantum Bookstore, a Java-based console application developed as part of the Fawry N² Dev Slope Challenge.
+This repository contains the implementation of the Quantum Bookstore, a Java-based console application as part of the Fawry N² Dev Slope Challenge.

 ## 🚀 Project Overview